Looking to buy life insurance?

 This option doesn't involve an attended service - your loved ones won't be able to attend the cremation and will need to arrange a memorial or life celebration separately.

-You can buy a funeral plan from either a funeral-plan provider or directly from a funeral director - but they'll need to be authorised by the Financial Conduct Authority to sell plans.
+You can buy a funeral plan from a funeral-plan provider or directly from a funeral director - but they'll need to be authorised by the Financial Conduct Authority to sell plans.

 You have the choice of either paying a lump sum or monthly instalments, usually over one to ten years.